Message to the College on Coronavirus: State Health Department App to Help Slow the Spread of COVID-19

 The NCDHHS believes the more people who use the SlowCOVIDNC app, the more effective campuses and communities across the state will be in slowing the spread of COVID-19.

-For download instructions and or to learn more about the SlowCOVIDNC Exposure Notification App and its privacy protections, please visit: https://covid19.ncdhhs.gov/slowcovidnc.
+Find download instructions and learn more about the SlowCOVIDNC Exposure Notification App and its privacy protections on the app website.

 Questions?
 Email NCHealthIT@dhhs.nc.gov.